 How to grow Choisya the Mexican Orange blossom shrub

-Choisya is one of the best evergreen garden shrubs and so easy to grow.
-It has the impressive combination of lush, evergreen foliage together with beautifully scented flowers.
-It is a medium-sized shrub suited to an average-sized garden.
+Choisya is a late spring flowering evergreen shrub with scented white flowers.
+It is one of the best scented evergreen garden shrubs.
+It has an impressive combination of lush, evergreen foliage together with beautifully scented flowers.
+Choiysa is a medium-sized shrub growing to around 1.5 -2.5m, ideal for an average-sized garden.
 To me, it is one of the must have shrubs.
 Every time I walk around the garden in May and June, I can enjoy its sweet scent.

 Although primarily early summer flowering, Choisya often has a second flush of flowers in autumn.